msherron/drupal-vm-debian-lucid/README.md

 [![Documentation Status](https://readthedocs.org/projects/drupal-vm/badge/?version=latest)](http://docs.drupalvm.com)

-Drupal VM + Lucid is a fork of GeerlingGuy's [Drupal VM](http://www.drupalvm.com/) customized for those poor souls who are required by forces beyond their control to develop on Debian Lucid.
-It includes older versions of the various LAMP packages and tools Lucid supports.
+Drupal VM + Lucid is a fork of GeerlingGuy's [Drupal VM](http://www.drupalvm.com/) customized for those poor souls who, as required by forces beyond their control, must develop on Debian Lucid.
+It includes older versions of the various LAMP packages and tools supported by Lucid.

 [Drupal VM](http://www.drupalvm.com/) is A VM for local Drupal development, built with Vagrant + Ansible.